-An Alternative to Divorce for Clients in Minnesota
+Legal Separation Lawyer - Providing an Alternative to Divorce in Minnesota

 When individuals are not quite ready for divorce, they can opt for legal separation instead.
 Legal separation grants them the same legal protections that divorce offers and allows the parties to divide their debts and assets, divide their property, make custody and child support arrangements, and even establish spousal maintenance.

 Property that is obtained after a legal separation is not considered marital property and each party is also responsible for the debts that they incur after the separation.
 If the separation leads to divorce, those debts and those assets are considered non-marital.
 Anything acquired during the marriage is considered marital and may be divided accordingly.
 Overall, the cost of a legal separation is the same as a divorce and takes the same amount of time.